Saichō: Founding of Tendai

-On his return from China, Saichō worked hard to win recognition from the court and "in the first month of 806, Saichō's Tendai Lotus school (Tendai-hokke-shū 天台法華宗) won official recognition when the court of the ailing emperor Kanmu issued another edict, this one permitting two annual ordinands (nenbundosha) for Saichō's new school on Mount Hiei.
-This edict states that, following Saichō's request, the ordinands would be divided between two curricula: the shanagō course, centering on the study of the Mahavairocana Sūtra (this was the Mikkyō curriculum, shana being the abbreviation for Birushana, the Japanese transliteration of Vairocana), and the shikangō course, based on the study of the Mohe Zhiguan, the seminal work of the Tiantai patriarch Zhiyi 智顗 (538–597) (this was the Tendai curriculum, shikan being the Japanese reading of Zhiyi's central practice of zhiguan [cessation and contemplation]) (Kenkairon engi, DZ 1, pp. 294–296).
+On his return from China, Saichō worked hard to win recognition from the court and "in the first month of 806, Saichō's Tendai Lotus school (Tendai-hokke-shū 天台法華宗) won official recognition when the court of the ailing emperor Kanmu issued another edict, this one permitting two annual ordinands (nenbundosha) for Saichō's new school on Mount Hiei (比叡山 Hieizan), a mountain to the northeast of Kyoto.
+This edict states that, following Saichō's request, the ordinands would be divided between two curricula: the shanagō course and the shikangō course.
+Shanagō was the Mikkyō curriculum grounded on the study of the Mahavairocana Sūtra ('shana' being the abbreviation for Birushana, the Japanese transliteration of Vairocana).
+The shikangō course was the Tendai exoteric curriculum based on the study of the Mohe Zhiguan, the seminal work of the Tiantai patriarch Zhiyi 智顗 (538–597) (shikan is the Japanese reading of zhiguan, i.e. cessation and contemplation).

 Thus from its very inception the Tendai Lotus school was equally based on Mikkyō and Tiantai.
 It was as a subdivision of Saichō's new school that Mikkyō first received the official acknowledgment of the imperial court and became a proper subject of study in Japanese Buddhism.

 In 813, Saichō wrote the Ehyō tendaishū (DZ 1, pp. 343–366), in which he argued that the leading Buddhist figures of China and Korea based their teachings on Tiantai doctrine when composing their own works.
 In citing many references to and quotations from Tiantai texts in the writings of notable figures such as Jizang (吉藏) of the Sanlun school, Zhi Zhou of the Faxiang school, Fazang of the Huayan school, Yi Xing of Mikkyō, and other influential scholars, Saichō contended that Tiantai provided the foundational framework for all Asian Buddhism.

 Before Saichō, all monastic ordinations took place at Tōdai-ji temple under the ancient Vinaya code, but Saichō intended to found his school as a strictly Mahayana institution and ordain monks using the Bodhisattva Precepts only.
 Despite intense opposition from the traditional Buddhist schools in Nara, his request was granted by Emperor Saga in 822, several days after his death.
 This was the fruit of years of effort and a formal debate.